manutdkid77/ecommerce_store/README.md

 This was one of my early projects when I was learning PHP.
 So I used procedural concepts and the code isn't properly organised.

 ## Goal
-Improve my front end developing skills.
+Improve PHP and MySQL skills
-Practice with more CSS3 animations
+Integrate with Paypal API

 ##Tech Used
 1. [Paypal API](https://developer.paypal.com/)